-The results as of July 1, 2022 were based on the results for this plan in the actuarial valuation and review of postretirement welfare benefits as of July 1, 2021, adjusted forward using standard actuarial techniques and also adjusted for any changes in assumptions or benefit provisions.
+The results as of July 1, 2023 were based on the results for this plan in the actuarial valuation and review of postretirement welfare benefits as of July 1, 2023.

 2. Methods and Assumptions Used to Determine Contribution Rates

 Actuarial cost method = Entry age level percent of pay